A blog that is a single executable binary

 It was an idea crazy enough (in a positive way) to try it myself in C.

-So, what if I wrote my own blogging “platform” (in the lack of a more suitable term)?
+So, what if I wrote my own blogging “platform” (for lack of a more suitable term)?
 But, instead of outputting a static HTML site, my platform outputs a single executable binary file compatible with any *Nix platform.
-There would be no HTML files, no other assets, just a piece of source code that gets to be recompiled each time I plan to update my “content”.
-Everything stays in memory, and my site is (an) executable.
+There would be no HTML files, no other assets, just a piece of source code that gets recompiled each time I plan to update my “content”.
+Everything stays in memory, and my site is literally an executable.

-To go entirely minimalistic, I’ve decided to impose myself additional rules to follow:
+To go entirely minimalistic, I decided to impose some additional rules on myself:

-1. The software is not going to use any external dependencies other than what the C standard library and whatever the operating system is offering me (POSIX, I am looking at you!);
+- The software is not going to use any external dependencies other than what the C standard library and whatever the operating system offers me (POSIX, I am looking at you!).

-3. The program will be as concise as possible, and preferably it won’t get bigger than 200-300 lines of code.
-At the same time, it will be written following a “readable” coding style, without artificially squeezing things on a single line;
+- The program will be as concise as possible, and preferably, it won’t get bigger than 200-300 lines of code.
+At the same time, it will be written following a “readable” coding style, without artificially squeezing things onto a single line.

-4. No premature optimization.
+- No premature optimization.
 The software should withstand moderate traffic: a few requests per minute.
-No need to be extra clever; this is not web-scale;
+No need to be extra clever; this is not web-scale.

-5. I will try to have fun while writing it, even if I have to deal with C strings;
+- I will try to have fun while writing it, even if I have to deal with C strings.

-6. This prototype won’t replace my current blog, no matter how seductive it may be.
-I kind of like using ruby, Jekyll, and minimal mistakes;
+- This prototype won’t replace my current blog, no matter how seductive it may be.
+I kind of like using Ruby, Jekyll, and the Minimal Mistakes theme.

-7. No dynamic memory allocation.
-I will refuse to use calloc(), malloc(), free() and the likes.
+- No dynamic memory allocation.
+I will refuse to use

-That being (optimistically) settled down, I’ve realized I had to write my own primitive HTTP web server; nothing exceedingly fancy, but something that supports GET requests.
+That being (optimistically) settled, I realized I had to write my own primitive HTTP web server; nothing exceedingly fancy, but something that at least supports GET requests.

-The last time I touched C sockets programming was more than 14 years ago, while I was in UNI.
-Reading an entire book about the topic was not an option, but I found something better called Beej’s Network Programming guide.
+The last time I touched C sockets programming was more than 14 years ago while I was in university.
+Reading an entire book about the topic was not an option, but I found something much better: Beej’s Guide to Network Programming.
 If you are already familiar with C, this tutorial has enough information to get you started, and it only takes a few hours to go through it.
-I’ve copy-pasted the examples, gone through them, modified a few things, and everything worked.
+I copy-pasted the examples, went through them, modified a few things, and everything worked.
 End of story.

-The next step was to read a bit of the HTTP Protocol.
-As a backend developer, I have a broad understanding of how it functions.
-But I was not (recently) put in the position to look closely at what the actual messages look like.
-I found out that Firefox, the RFC, and the duckduckgo search engine were my friends.
+The next step was to read a bit about the HTTP Protocol.
+As a backend developer, I have a broad understanding of how it functions, but I hadn’t recently been in the position to look closely at what the actual raw messages look like.
+I found out that Firefox, the RFC, and the DuckDuckGo search engine were my best friends.

 The code

-I’ve unimaginatively named my blogging platform microblog-c.
-The code and the the samples are available here:
+I unimaginatively named my blogging platform microblog-c.
+The code and the samples are available here:

 git clone git@github.com:nomemory/microblog-c.git